opshala/opshala/README.md

 # OpShala Desktop App

-Deploy and manage off-the-shelf or custom software on cloud providers without code
+Deploy and manage off-the-shelf or custom software on cloud providers without code.

 ## What is OpShala?